Hajar1016/APP_MOVIES/README.md

 # APP_MOVIES
-movies app susingg react native
+movies app using react native and method scrum